domi-nik-/rhel-image-mode-with-aws/README.md

 Prerequisites:

 * AWS Account and credentials setup (e.g. aws configure - see reference https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html)
+  * This guide will generate costs, please keep an eye on them and delete unused resources at the end! *IMPORTANT*
 * Subscribed RHEL 9 system (Workstation/VM)
 * Image Registry like quay.io
-* (Preconfigured Github Account with ssh-key authentication)
 * Installed Dev-Tools
 * * VSCodium or similar file editor
 * * podman
 * * bootc
+* * aws-cli

+I use a MacBook Pro M3 for that example hence everything build on the host and uploaded to AWS is arm64 architecture.
+For x86_64 based systems you need to change the image type accordingly.

 ## What is the goal of the article?